OKCody/Antenna/20140914_Geometry_Primer.md

----
-author: codyalantaylor
-comments: true
-date: 2014-09-14 15:36:30+00:00
-layout: post
-slug: geometry-primer
-title: Geometry Primer
-wordpress_id: 133
-categories:
-- Education
-- Open
----

-Last summer, the summer of 2013 was full of experiences that came to me by surprise.
-As the spring semester was winding down and I was preparing for final exams, I was also looking for a second job for the summer.
-At the time I was working as an 'academic mentor' at Rose State College.
-My job there was to mentor and tutor students in the TRiO Student Support Services program.
-I loved that job.
-I enjoyed the interaction with students and they seemed to enjoy working with me.
-I hope that, whatever path I choose, my career is as rewarding as the work that I did at TRiO.

 As most student jobs are, I was limited to working 20 hours per week at Rose.
 With classes ending, my schedule for the summer allowed me to work more than 20 hours so I began looking for an additional summer job.
 Because I enjoyed my work at Rose so much I looked for jobs in other TRiO offices at nearby campuses.
 I found a program at Oklahoma City Community College that is related to the TRiO program that I worked for at Rose.
 They were looking for summer instructors for their Upward Bound program.
 Upward Bound serves high school students who meet certain criteria in a way that aims to help them to graduate high school and enroll in a college program.
 They were looking for applicants who were familiar with their program and who could teach a class of high school students.
 The subjects they were looking for would prepare the students for a class they would be taking when school started again in the fall.
 I submitted an application listing my qualifications and ideas for classes I thought that I was capable of teaching.
 I interviewed for the position and was offered the job.

 The class was scheduled to meet twice a week for 8 weeks, but the May tornadoes of Oklahoma affected several students in the program and classes were delayed two weeks.
 In a way this was nice because it allowed me extra time to prepare worksheets and to plan the lessons I was to deliver.
 Having never had any formal training, I was very careful and tried to be extremely thoughtful in the way that I prepared for the class.
 I wanted on the first meeting to assess the students' understanding of what I thought were basic arithmetic skills that would be required for the class so that I could being the material in a way that would be appropriate based on their prior knowledge.
 So during our first meeting I asked the students to take a pre-test that would be the basis of where the class began and would serve as a reference for which to compare their final test to.